astronomer/docs/astro/secrets-backend.md

 - If creating a connection URI or a non-dict variable as a secret, remove the brackets and quotations that are pre-populated in the plaintext field.
 - The secret name is assigned after providing the plaintext value and clicking `Next`.

 Secret names must correspond with the `connections_prefix` and `variables_prefix` set below in step 2.
-For example:
+Specifically:

 - If you use `"variables_prefix": "airflow/variables"`, you must set Airflow variable names as:
     ```